 About Ozymandias Wines

-The idea for Ozymandias Wines began in the spring of 2013 when founder Rafe D'Amico looked to marry his two greatest loves: art and wine.
-The goal of Ozymandias Wines is to build an art legacy through the enjoyment of finely crafted wine.
+Ozymandias Wines began in the spring of 2013, when founder Rafe D'Amico set out to marry his two greatest loves: art and wine.
+The aim is simple: to build an art legacy through the enjoyment of finely crafted wine.

 The Story Behind the Label Name